 Currently, our Day Room is closed.

 Glens Falls Code Blue provides emergency overnight shelter to homeless people in the Greater Glens Falls Area, November through March.
 We are open on nights forecast to be 32 degrees or below or if they are predicting a 12″ or more of precipitation.
-Code Blue is currently closed for the season.
+Code Blue has opened for the 2020/2021 winter season.